-If the only reason for using the multitier mode is to execute the actions in the application server, then the single tier mode with a few modifications can be used (thereby reducing the number of steps involved to two).
-The action callback procedure in the single-tier mode can be implemented to enqueue the actions and continue with the rest of the operations (consumption).
+If the only reason for using the multitier mode is to execute the actions in the application server, then you can use single tier mode with a few modifications (thereby reducing the number of steps involved to two).
+You can implement the action callback procedure in the single-tier mode to enqueue the actions and continue with the rest of the operations (consumption).
 The application server can subscribe to this action queue and execute the actions.
-In this configuration a minimum of two database calls are required (PROCESS_RULES call and DEQUEUE call).
+This configuration requires a minimum of two database calls (PROCESS_RULES call and DEQUEUE call).

-Rules Manager, as a database feature, can be used in multiuser and concurrent session environments.
+Rules Manager, as a database feature, works in multiuser and concurrent session environments.
 It allows two concurrent sessions to process the same set of rules and call for deletion of a common event that matched the rules and ensures that only one of the sessions succeeds.
-When the rule application is operating in the single-tier mode, this happens by specifying an EXCLUSIVE consumption policy for the event type.
+When the rules application is operating in the single-tier mode, this happens by specifying an EXCLUSIVE consumption policy for the event type.
 The PROCESS_RULE procedure controls the event consumption logic and avoids deadlocks between various sessions.
 When the rule application is operating in multitier mode, the middle tier application must signal its intent to execute the action of a rule by calling the CONSUME_EVENT function (because the user application is controlling the conflict resolution criterion).
 This call returns 0 if any one of the events required by the action has already been consumed by another concurrent session.
 So, the application should execute the action only if this call returns 1.
 Note that this step can be skipped if all the events are configured for SHARED consumption (implying that the events are shared for multiple rule executions).

 Because one of the main reasons for using the multitier mode is to implement complex conflict resolution criteria, the results from matching an event with the rules is exposed (to the application) as a relation that can be queried using complex SQL.
-This view can also be used to specify different resolution criteria based on some external factors (for example, use one conflict-resolution criterion between the times 9AM-5PM and other criterion for the rest of the day).
+You can also use this view to specify different resolution criteria based on some external factors (for example, use one conflict-resolution criterion between the times 9AM-5PM and other criterion for the rest of the day).

-5.2.2.1 Actions in the Mid-Tier
+6.2.2.1 Actions in the Mid-Tier